rh1rich/esphome-ifan04/README.md

 This ESPHome configuration file reproduces the functionality of the original IFAN04 firmware.
 Additionally it enables the use of the I2C bus.

-## New version - new features

-It took me a little bit longer than expected, but now the new mostly reworked version is finished and tested. :-)

-I completely changed the timing and control of the fan relays.
-The state changes and, if enabled, the buzzer are processed by parameterized scripts.
-So it is more flexible and easier to customize.
-I have also implemented many additional switches and sensor to send information to Home Assistant and configure the iFan04 via Home Assistant.
-I also added a SHT3x sensor to demonstrate the I2C abilities.

-### New configuration switches

-- Light enabled - Activates the ability to switch the light relay via remote control
-- Fan startup-boost enabled - Enables the startup-boost, if the fan is turned on (see Fan control and timing for more details)
-- Restart - Restart the iFan04

-### New sensors

-- Remote button light - Binary sensor which is activated for 500ms if the remote control button "Light" (top left) was pressed
-- Remote button link - Binary sensor which is activated for 500ms if the remote control button "Link" (bottom left or right) was pressed
-- Text sensor with WiFi informations (ip address, ssid, mac address, dns address)
-- Temperature and humidity via SHT3x I2C sensor for demonstration

 ## Work in progress

 Configurable 5 speed mode (off, low, mid-low, mid-high, high).